Asus ROG Crosshair X870E Hero BTF

 Common Features

-• Both products are ATX form factor motherboards.
+• Both products use the ATX form factor.

-• Both products have an S/PDIF Out port.
+• Both products deliver 7.1-channel audio with an S/PDIF Out port and 2 audio connectors.

 Main Differences